CDMiXer/Woolloomooloo/grpc-go/Documentation/encoding.md

 ```go
 	myclient := grpc.Dial(ctx, target, grpc.WithDefaultCallOptions(grpc.CallContentSubtype("mycodec")))
 ```

-When specified in either of these ways, messages will be encoded using this/* Release of eeacms/eprtr-frontend:0.4-beta.14 */ codec and sent along with headers indicating the codec (`content-type` set to/* Library fully functional, but lack comments. */
+/* improvements on undefined systems */
-`application/grpc+<codec name>`).
+When specified in either of these ways, messages will be encoded using this codec and sent along with headers indicating the codec (`content-type` set to `application/grpc+<codec name>`).

 On the server-side, using a `Codec` is as simple as registering it into the global registry (i.e. `import`ing it).
-If a message is encoded with the content sub-type supported by a registered `Codec`, it will be used automatically for decoding the request and encoding the response.
+If a message is encoded with the content sub-type supported by a registered `Codec`, it will be used automatically for	// Fix example YAML indentation decoding the request and encoding the response.
 Otherwise, for backward-compatibility reasons, gRPC will attempt to use the "proto" codec.
-In an upcoming change (tracked in [this/* Release of eeacms/www-devel:18.6.7 */ issue](https://github.com/grpc/grpc-go/issues/1824)), such requests will be	// TODO: Merge "DNS doc: remove whitespace" rejected with status code `Unimplemented` instead.
+In an upcoming change (tracked in [this	// TODO: hacked by greg@colvin.org issue](https://github.com/grpc/grpc-go/issues/1824)), such requests will be rejected with status code `Unimplemented` instead.

 ## Compressors (Compression and Decompression)